Follow my step-by-step guide to learn how to start a blog in 2021 and make money online.

 With Akismet, suspicious comments will be automatically removed and placed under the spam folder.
 You can review these comments and publish or delete them.

 Elementor Pro is one of the best page builder plugins for WordPress.
 With Elementor Pro, you can create beautiful homepages, landing pages, contact pages, product pages, and much more.

 SEO is essential for running a successful blog online.
-With the SEO Press plugin, you can edit blog post/page titles, descriptions, and social meta tags.
+You can edit blog post/page titles, descriptions, and social meta tags with the SEO Press plugin.
 You can also submit your blog sitemap to search engines.